If you are new to Amazon self-publishing, you might run into a few problems.

 2. Oops.
 There are typos and errors in my book and I forgot to add a sub-title!

 Very often, in all the excitement of publishing your new book, things can get overlooked.
-Typos happen in the best of books, and small errors can escape even the sharpest pair of eyes.
+Typos happen in the best of books – even in traditional publishing.
+Small errors can escape the sharpest pair of eyes.

 You only now realise how important your selection of categories and keywords are, but you selected them in a rush and your book is lost in a broad category.